1.1 - IN THESE TERMS OF TRADE:

 18.1 The Customer shall indemnify and hold harmless the Supplier against any loss, damage, injury or liability, cost or claim arising out of the performance by the Supplier (or by its Personnel) of its obligations under the Contract, provided the liability of the Customer to indemnify the Supplier shall be reduced proportionately to the extent that any such loss, damage, injury or liability cost or claim is as a direct result of the Supplier’s breach of a provision of the Contract or its negligence or wilful misconduct.

 19. Defects Liability Period

-19.1 - The Goods will be warranted hereunder for a period of 12 months from the date of acceptance of the Goods and this warranty is only valid for defects or failure under proper use and which arise solely from faulty design (if and only if designed by the Supplier), materials or workmanship.
+19.1 The Goods are warranted to be free from defects for a period of 12 months from the date of acceptance of the Goods and this warranty is only valid for defects or failure under proper use and which arise solely from faulty design (if and only if designed by the Supplier), materials or workmanship.